ChrisHughes/orb_slam_2_ros/README.md

 This is the ROS implementation of the ORB-SLAM2 real-time SLAM library for **Monocular**, **Stereo** and **RGB-D** cameras that computes the camera trajectory and a sparse 3D reconstruction (in the stereo and RGB-D case with true scale).
 It is able to detect loops and relocalize the camera in real time.
 This implementation removes the Pangolin dependency, and the original viewer.
 All data I/O is handled via ROS topics.
 For vizualization you can use RViz.
 This repository is maintained by [Lennart Haller](http://lennarthaller.de) on behalf of [appliedAI](http://appliedai.de).
 ## Features
 - Full ROS compatibility
+- Supports the Intel RealSense R200 and D435 out of the box
 - Data I/O via ROS topics
-- Parameters can be set via the ROS parameters server during runtime
+- Parameters can be set with the rqt_reconfigure gui during runtime
 - Very quick startup through considerably sped up vocab file loading

 ### Related Publications: